chemicalweaponsresearch/website/website/content/munitions/aerosol_ocsc/index.md

   name: Spec Sheet
   url: munitions/aerosol_ocsc/files/spec_sheet.pdf
 image:
-  alt_text: A hand is pictured holding a old silver can with orange writing that says `TD Aerosol OC/CS Defense Technology.` the canister is an aluminum cylinder, with a lip at the top of the tubing, and a spring mechanism that makes the canister resemble a grenade.
+  alt_text: A hand holding an old silver can with orange writing that says `TD Aerosol OC/CS Defense Technology.` the canister is an aluminum cylinder, with a lip at the top of the tubing, and a spring and fuse mechanism that makes the canister resemble a grenade.
 ---

 OC/CS Aerosol Grenade; item: 1050 aerosol oc cs grenade by Defense Technology® and containing CS, OC